Seven Months' War: The National Congress

 "We are ready to die to be remembered in this old world, it is better for us to die with our honor."

 During the congress, a letter was written in Tatar—the lingua franca of the region—to the commander of the Mozdok Fortress Dmitry Tuganov, signed by prominent Kabardian princes:

 "...Her Majesty knows this very well: We have been under the protectorship of the Imperial Majesty since the time of Ivan the Terrible and we were pleased with his great generosity.
 Without any trouble, we loyally and quietly carried out the duties entrusted to us.
 However, a terrible torment is being inflicted upon us.
 Alongside actions that hinder our shepherds from freely grazing their flocks, our fertile arable lands are being trampled, burned and destroyed.
 Your armies are stationed on our borders.
 We cannot bear to witness this such a thing and cannot live under such conditions.
 As we are referred to as the subjects of the Tsar, if the Czarina has issued a decree for our destruction, we kindly ask you to inform us.
 We are free people; therefore we request that Major Tuganov be sent to us regarding all our petitions..."

 "...If you do not destroy all the fortresses you have built, we swear that we are ready to wage war along the Kuban Circassians and to die."

-The names of the prominent princes who signed the letter were: Aliy, Misost Bematiqo, Temryqo Haji Qilishoqo, Kartul (son of Islam), Beslan, Kurgoqo (son of Karamirza), Qanemet Yelbezdiqo Qeytuqo (son of Qanemet Qeytuqo), and Karamirza Misost (son of Islam Misost).
+The names of the prominent princes who signed the letter were: Aliy, Misost Bematuqo, Temryqo Haji Qilishoqo, Kartul (son of Islam), Beslan, Kurghoqo (son of Qaramirza), Qanemet Yelbezduqo Qeytuqo (son of Qanemet Qeytuqo), and Qaramirza Misost (son of Islam Misost).
 During the congress, the Circassians swore an oath that they were ready to fight and die if the Russian fortifications were not removed.
 The Lesser and Greater Kabardians crossed the Malka River and settled 7 kilometers away from Marinskaya Fortress with other Circassians and demanded the destruction of all the fortresses in sight, but the Russians rejected.

 On April 28 the letter was translated into Russian.
 Then on May 1, Russian Lieutenant Colonel Yakim Chornin who was the adjudant to Dmitry Tuganov met with the Kabardians because Tuganov was afraid that the Kabardians may capture him.
 The Kabardians declared that any correspondence or letters from the Russians would not be acknowledged buildings.
 All diplomatic relations had been severed.
 They expressed that they don't want to see anyone from the Russians.